-On-page SEO consists of the actions we take in the pages of a website to improve traffic and search engines’ ranking position.
+On-page SEO consists of the actions we take on the pages of a website to improve traffic and search engines’ ranking position.
 The off-page SEO, conversely, would be in charge of optimizing elements outside the site for the same purpose.
-Our aim here is to help you improve your on-page SEO to rank higher on search results in 2020!
+Our aim here is to help you improve your on-page SEO to rank higher on search results!

 Sometimes, on-page SEO may seem a little complex because of the numerous actions that can be taken and considering that best practices may change over time due to Google algorithm updates.
 That’s why we decided to create a complete, up-to-date checklist with actionable SEO techniques.
 Start working on it to improve your on-page SEO!